fishcus/KAP-manual/en/installation/config/config_override.en.md

 - `kylin.materialized-view.store-type`, default is SEQUENCEFILE, other valid value is RCFILE;

-- `kylin.source.hive.flat-table-storage-format`, default is SEQUENCEFILE, other valid value is TEXTFILE;
+- `kylin.source.hive.flat-table-storage-format`, default is SEQUENCEFILE, other valid value is TEXTFILE, RCFILE;

+ > **Note: Only `SEQUENCEFILE` can be set when datasource is kafka

 - `kylin.source.hive.flat-table-field-delimiter`, default is ‘ \u001F’, other valid values are ‘\t’, ‘\n’;